NOTE: All member and nonmember tickets for Phipps Holiday Magic must be reserved in advance. Learn more about how you can join us!

 • Challenge Entry Form

-• Create a sculpture using found or recycled materials of a beetle
+• Create a bird sculpture using found or recycled materials

-• For each beetle you sculpt, write a short paper detailing the unique impact your beetle has on forest health.
-The paper should be 1-2 pages with 12 point font and 1-inch margins, and it should include a Works Cited with at least 3 sources.
+• For each bird you sculpt, write a short paper describing its specific flight pattern, distinctive aspects of its wings, investigate how different wing shapes and sizes contribute to various types of flight and discuss these adaptations with respect to their natural habitat (form and function).
+The paper should be 1 – 2 pages with 12 point font and 1-inch margins, and it should include a Works Cited with at least 3 sources

 Address: